Implant Types Dallas

 About two weeks later, this custom-made dental implant is placed on your jawbone in a second surgical procedure, a procedure similar to the one used to place both root and a plate form implants.
 After your gums have healed, replacement teeth are then installed into this custom-made implant.

 The second method of subperiosteal implant placement does not require surgery to create the impression of your jawbone.
 Rather, a CAT scan is used and, through computer modeling techniques, a model of your jawbone is made from the CAT information.
 The model is sent to a dental laboratory, and custom-made implant is created.
 This implant is placed on your jawbone in a surgical procedure.
 (The same procedure is used to place all three different types of implants.)
 Your gums are then closed with stitches and, after healing, replacement teeth are custom fitted to your implant.

-Dr. Strader of the Dallas area has many years of experience placing all types of dental implants.
-He is a graduate of the Las Vegas Institute of Advanced Dental Studies, where he received special training in cosmetic dentistry.
+Dr. Davies of the Dallas area has many years of experience placing all types of dental implants.

 Return to our home page for more about your Dentists.